clerma/kendramckinneycreative/site/collections/_projects/2021-01-05-green-plant.md

 **What You’ll Get:**

-* A one page resume including a summary, education, experience, accomplishments, and interests.
+* A one page resume including a summary, education, experience and accomplishments.
 * A separate references page can be added upon request (additional fee).
 * A cover letter can be included (additional fee).